microsoft/vscode-docs/docs/remote/troubleshooting.md

 If you are connecting to an SSH remote host and are either:

-- connecting with two-factor authentication,
+* Connecting with two-factor authentication
-- using password authentication,
+* Using password authentication
-- using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible,
+* Using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible

-...VS Code should automatically prompt you to enter needed information.
+then VS Code should automatically prompt you to enter needed information.
 If you do not see the prompt, enable the `remote.SSH.showLoginTerminal` [setting](/docs/getstarted/settings.md) in VS Code.
 This setting displays the terminal whenever VS Code runs an SSH command.
 You can then enter your authentication code, password, or passphrase when the terminal appears.

 If you are still having trouble, you may need to the following properties in `settings.json` and retry: